Arnold Karplus

-Arnold Karplus (June 24, 1877 – October 17, 1943) was a Jewish-Austrian architect, the father of painter Ruth Rogers-Altmann and grandfather of sculptor Victoria Thorson.
+Arnold Karplus (June 24, 1877 – October 17, 1943) was an Austrian architect, the father of painter Ruth Rogers-Altmann and grandfather of sculptor Victoria Thorson.

 Life

 Arnold Karplus was born in Vítkov (Opava District), Austrian Silesia, Austria-Hungary.
 He attended school in Opava, studied architecture at the Vienna University of Technology and Czech Technical University in Prague in 1903, and received his doctorate of engineering.
 Karplus lived in Vienna from 1904, initially as an employee in the studio of architect Alexander Wielemans.
 He participated in several competitions and was active primarily in residential construction.